Nightjar LogoSign in

 For fresh or prepared food as the subject: use a hybrid approach.
 Photograph the real food, then use AI to generate or swap the environment (table setting, background, lighting mood).

 For dynamic shots (pour shots, steam, splashes): traditional photography remains the better path for hero content.
-AI can enhance and edit these shots after capture, but generating them from scratch is not reliable enough.
+AI can refine and edit these shots after capture, but generating them from scratch is not reliable enough.
 For more detail on current limitations, the help desk covers the technical boundaries specifically.

 Building Visual Consistency Across 10, 30, or 100 Food SKUs